As Morgan Stanley buys ETrade, Robinhood preps social trading – TechCrunch

 Now seven years later, Robinhood is subtly taking the first steps back to its start.
 Today it’s launching Profiles.
 For now, they let users see analytics about their portfolio like how concentrated they are in stocks vs options vs cryptocurrency, as well across different business sectors.
 Complete with usernames and a photo, Profiles let you follow self-made or Robinhood provided lists of stocks and other assets.

-Profiles could give Robinhood’s customers the confidence to trade more, and create a sense of lock-in that stop them from straying to other brokerages that have dropped their per trade fees to zero to match the startup, like Charles Schwab, Ameritrade, and ETrade that was acquired for $13 billion today by Morgan Stanley.
+Profiles could give Robinhood’s customers the confidence to trade more, and create a sense of lock-in that stop them from straying to other brokerages that have dropped their per trade fees to zero to match the startup, like Charles Schwab, Ameritrade, and ETrade that was acquired for $13 billion today by Morgan Stanley, as reported by the Wall Street Journal.

 The Profile features certainly sound helpful.
 They could reveal that your portfiolio is to centered around Tech, Media, and Telecom stocks, or that you’re ignoring cryptocurrency or corporations from your home state.
 Lists also makes it easier to track specific business verticals, save stocks to buy when you have the cash, or set aside some for deeper research.
 Robinhood pulls info from FactSet, Morningstar, and other trusted sources to figure out which stocks and ETFs go into sector lists, or you can make and name your own.
 Profiles and lists begin to roll out to all users next week.